Introduction: God Has Spoken Fully and Finally in His Son, 1-4

 “Until I make your enemies a footstool for your feet” – ‘It should be noted that even Jesus has enemies.
 But they did not deter him from doing what he needed to do for the Father.
 He came to destroy Satan, his principle enemy, and death, Satan’s major weapon against man.
 (Heb 2:14-16 1 Jn 3:8) Satan is called “the enemy” in the parable of the weeds (Mt 13:25,28,39) and when the seventy-two returned from their mission.
 (Lk 10:17-20) Those who resist Jesus’ rule in their lives position themselves as his enemies.
 (Lk 19:27; Rom 5:10; Php 3:18; Col 1:21; Jas 4:4) he warned, “Woe to you when all men speak well of you, for that is how their fathers treated the false prophets”.’
 (Lk 6:26) (College Press)

-Heb 1:14 Are not all angels ministering spirits sent to serve those who will inherit salvation?
+1:14 Are they not all ministering spirits, sent out to serve those who will inherit salvation?

 Are not all angels ministering spirits…? – This verse defines angels as both messengers of God and ministers to man.
 ‘Angels will never be kings.
 They will always be servants.’
 (Andrew Bonar)